syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Total Row

 Enabling the **ShowTotalRow** property shows the total row of the table.
-It's default value is FALSE.
+Its default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether to hide/display total row.